olegkoval/magento2-regenerate_url_rewrites/README.md

 * **`--set-product-suffix` / `--set-category-suffix`** are applied to Default Config and every store view, or only to the store given via `--store-id`, using the same write path Magento's own `config:set` CLI command uses — so validation (e.g. rejecting `#` or `//`) and Magento's own automatic suffix swap on existing URL Rewrites both run.
-If either suffix value fails validation, the whole command aborts before any regeneration runs.
+A suffix locked in `app/etc/config.php` is reported before anything is saved; if either suffix value fails validation, the whole command aborts before any regeneration runs.
 Since the config is written *before* regeneration, in the same command, you get a clean `/categorya/oldname.html -> /categorya/newname.html` redirect instead of a two-step chain.

-* **Failures and exit code**: if any product/category (or a cleanup step) fails, the run continues with the rest, then prints a `[FAILURES]` summary (counts per entity type plus up to 20 of the failures) and exits with code `1` — after reindex and cache refresh have still run.
+* **Failures and exit code**: if any product/category (or a cleanup, reindex or cache step) fails, the run continues with the rest, then prints a `[FAILURES]` summary (counts per type plus up to 20 of the failures) and exits with code `1` — after reindex and cache refresh have still run.
 Earlier versions always exited `0`, so cron jobs or scripts that check the exit code may start reporting failures that used to be hidden.